 - Total Energy produced per day x Feed in Tariff

 - Total supply charge per day

-This set of data will allow you to calculate the daily, monthly, quarterly and annual cost of what your bill will drop to, or income you’ll make from sending back more power than you consume.
+This set of data will allow you to calculate the daily, monthly, quarterly and annual cost of what your bill will drop to or the income you’ll make from sending back more power than you consume.

-I called them to confirm and they inform me that solar installer submits the paperwork to them.
-After being reviewed, I’ll receive a text message inviting me to chose a new electricity plan.
-At this point I’ll have to make the decision to stay or leave the current provider.
+I called them to confirm and they inform me that the solar installer submits the paperwork to them.
+After being reviewed, I’ll receive a text message inviting me to choose a new electricity plan.
+At this point, I’ll have to make the decision to stay or leave the current provider.

 Our SolarEdge inverter is up and running and the panels are collecting power, which for the next week or so (until we change plans) is flowing back to our power company and we’re making $0.
 There’s really no way around this, the process which involves at least 3 businesses, the installer, the wholesaler and the retailer, talking to each other before activation.

 Before the installation, I knew our inverter had no external display, it doesn’t need one, as you connect to it via your smartphone.
 What I didn’t know is that your installer configures the account and adds permission for you to use it.

 This feels a little weird, given you bought the inverter, you’d think you’re account number 1 and give access to them, but it doesn’t work that way.
 The benefit of your installer having access is that they can monitor the system for any faults and will often alert you before you even notice.

 Our installer showed me the details on his phone, demonstrating that our panels were collecting energy which is great.
 Not it’s just a matter of waiting for an email to activate my account and signing into the mobile app.
 With our system, we’ll be able to see the production of each panel, which if you’re a data nerd, is like heaven.

 The final calculations